Create-With-Code-Master/POGIL-Activites/Under-Construction/variables.md

 * What is the _access modifier_ of a variable?
 * How do you assign a value to a variable?
 * How do you use the value of a variable?
+* Why is it necessary to perform operations on variables of the same type (e.g., adding a Vector3 to a Vector3 and not doing something like adding an int to a Vector3).